bloominstituteoftechnology/Computer-Architecture-C/ls8/README.md

 ## Step 0: IMPORTANT: inventory what is here!

 * Make a list of files here.

 * Write a short 3-10-word description of what each file does.

+ls8.c:
+  - calls the methods of the CPU, including cpu_load, cpu_init, and       cpu_run

+cpu.c:
+  - function declarations for the CPU and ALU functionality

+cpu.h:
+  - Header file that defines the CPU and the ALU structure

+examples:
+  - folder containing example files to be used with ls8 when running

 * Note what has been implemented, and what hasn't.

+  - ls8 is done.
+Does not need any other code.
+  - cpu.c:
+    - cpu_load needs to be replaced with a less hard-coded solution to work
+    - alu needs more operations implemented
+    - cpu_run and cpu_init need to be implemented
+  - cpu.h:
+    - initialize the cpu struct
+    - add the ALU operations

 * Read this whole file.
 * Skim the spec.